 What if your client still doesn’t pay?

 Unfortunately, the above actions may not always secure payment and you might be left with no alternative but to take matters further.
-This could take the form of litigation to recover the money you are owed, or passing the case to a debt management company to pursue (if you do this, you must notify your client in writing that the debt has been assigned to a third party).
-If you have legal expenses insurance, we recommend that you contact your insurers for advice in the event that you encounter a client who is refusing to pay as your policy may cover your recovery costs.
+This could involve enforcement action to recover the money you’re owed, or passing the claim to a debt management company to pursue (if you do this, you must notify your client in writing that the debt has been assigned to a third party).
+If you have legal expenses insurance, we recommend that you contact your insurers for advice in the event that you encounter a client who’s refusing to pay as your policy may cover your recovery costs.

 A note on debt recovery costs

-In addition to claiming interest on late payments, you are entitled in law to claim reasonable debt recovery costs.
-These are fixed sums, and the one-off amount chargeable depends on the amount of the debt owed:
+In addition to claiming interest on late payments, you’re entitled in law to claim reasonable debt recovery costs.
+These are fixed sums, and the one-off amount chargeable depends on the amount of the debt owed per invoice:

 |Amount of debt||What you can charge|